G. D. Vajra

 Re-routing a Package

-If you'd like to re-route a package after it's been shipped, we can do so upon payment of a $20 re-routing fee.
+If you'd like to reroute a package after it's been shipped, we can do so for a $20 re-routing fee.
 We cannot re-route a package across state borders.
 For any change of address, please contact us as soon as possible, ideally within 1-2 days from placing the order or we cannot guarantee we'll be able to reroute or change your order's shipping address.

 Canceling an Order

-If you'd like to cancel an order after it's been shipped, we can do so upon payment of a small cancelling fee – the amount depends on how big the order is.
+If you'd like to cancel an order after it's been shipped, we can do so upon payment of a small cancellation fee – the amount depends on the size of the order.
 Carriers charge us a lot of money to recall a package en-route.

 Heat/Frost damage

-We are not responsible for heat/frost-related issues.
-We offer ice-packs upon request. please let us know should you think that there could be heat-related issues.
+We are not responsible for heat- or frost-related issues.
+We offer ice-packs upon request.
+Please let us know if you think that there could be heat-related issues.
 If we don't hear anything from you regarding weather issues before an order is shipped, or if you don't request a hold due to the weather, we are not responsible for heat/frost damage.

 Placed an order.
 What next?